How to Unblock a Shower Drain Without Chemicals

 - Rubber gloves (optional)

-Remove the shower drain cover If you can, and then use a small brush or toothbrush to get rid of the hairs or any other obstruction the edges of the drain.
-Make sure you wear rubber gloves, if needed.
+Take off the shower drain cover if possible and use tiny brushes or a toothbrush to remove any hair or other debris the edges of the drain.
+Be sure to wear rubber gloves if necessary.

-Pour one cup of baking soda down the drain followed by a Cup of white vinegar.
-It is best to protect with a rag or cloth.
-Cover the drain immediately with a clean cloth or a towel to ensure that the reaction doesn’t go out of control!
+Pour one cup of baking soda down the drain followed by one cups of vinegar.
+Then cover with a rag or cloth.
+Cover the drain immediately with a clean cloth or a towel to ensure that the reaction doesn’t explode out of control!

 Step 4: Wait

-Take the cover off with care and flush it out with hot water.
-This will clear any debris that remains and get your water flowing freely.
+Take the cover off with care and flush with boiling water.
+This should help clear any remaining debris and ensure that your water is flowing freely.

 Method 2: Wire Hanger

-Straighten a wire hanger as straight as you can, but leave the other end of the hanger in its original shape.
+Straighten out a wire hanger as much as possible, leaving one end of the hanger in its original shape.

-Make a small hook at the end of the wire you just straightened out.
+Create a small hook on the end of the wire that you just straightened.

-Insert the hook into the drain, and then fish for hairs and debris.
+Insert the hook into the drain and fish around for hair and debris.
 Get rid of anything that comes up.

-If you own a wet/dry vacuum This method could be the best option for you.
+If you have access to an upright vacuum that is dry and wet, this method might be the best option for you.

 Step 4: Turn on Vacuum

-Switch on the vacuum and allow it to run for around three minutes.
-This will help clear any blockages from your shower drain.
+Then, turn on the vacuum and let it run for about three minutes.
+This will help clear any blockages from the shower drain.

 Method | Supplies Needed | Steps |